christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.0.13 =
+* Fixed: Allow post types allowed to have book grid shortcode button to be customized

 = 4.0.12 =
 * Fixed: Retailers, Publishers, and Formats now display in alphabetical order in drop down lists
 * Fixed: Series, Tags, Genres, Cover Artists, Editors, and Illustrators now included in Book Grid selection even if no books have been added to them yet
+* Fixed: search issue

 = 4.0.11 =
 * Fixed: Bug with backwards compatibility with MA